kamilaut/meet/README.md

 **Then** the event element should collapse to hide its details

-FEATURE 3: SPECIFYNUMBER OF EVENTS
+FEATURE 3: SPECIFY NUMBER OF EVENTS

-Story: As a user, Iwould like to be able to show/hide event details so that Ican see more/less information about an event.
+Story: As a user, I would like to be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.

 **Scenario 1: When user hasn’t specified a number, 32 is the default number**